Have you ever thought about what you’re going to do with your business in the future? Do you have a plan on how you would exit your business?

 We need to make this business systemised so that it is not relying upon you.
 That sometimes still doesn’t get there because sometimes people want to control that situation and aren’t comfortable with that process.
 Some people are really up for it.
 Others have different levels of tolerance for that risk.

 What are the obvious things that we need to get out of your life or get you away from?
 Often, business owners are still dealing with stuff they shouldn’t be dealing with.
 They’re the easy things like doing accounts on the weekend.

-You actually have to talk about roles.
+You must talk about roles.
 Business owners often have multiple roles in the organisation.
 They play the role of an executive, an owner, and a director.

 You can stop working inside the business in the next two years by bringing in a general manager who’s going to pick up all of your responsibilities so you can have an orderly transition that’s planned out.
 You’re still the owner and a director, and it might be a couple of years after that you actually want to exit the business.

-I find that people have quite a basic view on life—exit means I'm out.
-But it doesn't actually have to mean that completely; it can actually mean an orderly, gradual transition.
+I find that people have quite a basic view of life—exit means I’m out.
+But it doesn’t have to mean that completely; it can mean an orderly, gradual transition.

-If you actually have a successor or a group of successors—it might be a management team to pick up the responsibility that an owner has at the moment—one could argue that an internal sale is going to enable a slightly higher value potentially and a much more orderly transition with less disruption if handled well.
+If you have a successor or a group of successors—it might be a management team to pick up the responsibility that an owner has now—one could argue that an internal sale is going to enable a slightly higher value potentially and a much more orderly transition with less disruption if handled well.

 Trust the Person

-Cameron: At the end of the day, it's about trusting the person that you're actually doing the deal with.
-If you know them or you know people who know them and can provide you with some sort of insight in terms of their business ethics, that clearly helps.
+At the end of the day, it’s about trusting the person that you’re doing the deal with.
+If you know them or you know people who know them and they can provide you with some sort of insight in terms of their business ethics, that clearly helps.